theramiyer/blog/content/post/2018/is-it-ever-too-late.md

 So work has to be "extracted" out of us, we seek "work--life balance" (yes, I put an en-dash, not a hyphen), we "struggle" through the week and wait for the weekend to "unwind".
 Such is the state.

 But, it's still not too late.
 There's still a lot of time to explore what you like to do.
-Unless of course you have a home loan {{< smallcaps "EMI" >}} to be paid.
+Unless of course you have a home loan {{< abbr "EMI" >}} to be paid.

-In that aspect, I'd say go ahead and [read the book](http://amzn.to/2{{< smallcaps "FSG" >}}7FE).
+In that aspect, I'd say go ahead and [read the book](http://amzn.to/2{{< abbr "FSG" >}}7FE).
 Especially if you're in IT.
 Of course, it may not be as simple as what's mentioned in the book, but it would for sure answer some of your questions.
 And probably ease your transition into the world of books.

 Happy reading!